nginxinc/f5-ai-gateway-sdk-py/CONTRIBUTING.md

 - The project uses python3.11 or higher and [uv](https://docs.astral.sh/uv/getting-started/installation/)
 - Python code should conform to the
   [PEP-8 style guidelines](https://www.python.org/dev/peps/pep-0008/)
-  whenever possible.
+  whenever possible, and formatted using `make fmt`.
 - Where feasible, include unit tests.
-- Tests should make use of the testing fixtures and tools on offer
+- Tests should make use of the fixtures and tools available in the project.
 - Code should pass `make lint` with no warnings.

 ### Getting started